xYuunaX/SegaSaturnTribute/README.md

       * Deinterlace="1" (Not sure if this has any effect, but apparently it's suppose to speed up some games)

 Common Settings:
+* Cartridge set to 4MB (Change to 1MB if Save States crash)
 * Widescreen/Stretch Off
 * Bilinear Filtering Off
 * Vsync Off (VSynchWait)